8 Things Every Teacher Needs In Order To Grow

 You may tend towards content that justifies your own opinion—confirmation bias being what it is.
 And there’s nothing wrong with that.
 The bulk of your content should likely reflect the tone and philosophy of your teaching and learning worldviews.

 But don’t be afraid to challenge yourself by diversifying—confronting new possibilities with a critical eye and an open mind.
+This is how you grow.

 And as mentioned in item #1 (Balance), diversify in terms of types of content as well.
 Curricula, curricula, frameworks, dialogic content and conversations, and so on.